 Liberty leading the People is a painting made by Eugene Delacroix recalling the July revolution of 1830.

 A woman representing the concept and the Goddess of Liberty leading the people forward over a barricade and the bodies.

 Holding a flag of France in one hand and gun in another hand.

-#44.
-Starry Night Over The Rhone: Starry Night Over the Rhône is one among Vincent van Gogh’s paintings of Arles at midnight.
+Starry Night Over The Rhône is one amongst Vincent Van Gogh’s paintings of Arles at midnight.

-Van Gogh painted this painting on the bank of the river named Rhone which was walking distance from the Yellow House which Van Gogh was renting at the time.
+Van Gogh painted this painting on the banks of the river named Rhone which was walking distance from the Yellow House which Van Gogh was renting at the time.

 The effects of light and the night sky always gave subject to Van Gogh’s paintings.

 It illustrates the people having their dinner late at night downtown.

 This painting is known as one of the best and most recognizable paintings of Edward Hopper in American art.

 After completion of the painting, within a few months, the painting was sold to the Art Institute of Chicago for $3000.